pburakov/homehub/agent/README.md

 $ env GOOS=linux GOARCH=arm GOARM=7 go build
 ```

 Go will download required packages and install them into Go path.

-### Run

 This will generate `homehub` executable.

 Run with:

 ```bash
 $ ./homehub